APImetrics/apim-opentelemetry-prototype/README.md

-# Axiom Open Telemetry Prototype
+# APIContext Open Telemetry Prototype

-This project prototypes the proposed approach for using existing call timing data to send OpenTelemetry spans to Axiom
+This project prototypes the proposed approach for using existing call timing data to send OpenTelemetry spans.